 Storage

-These Sourdough Discard Brownies can be stored in an airtight container at room temperature for 3-4 days.
-The longer they sit, the more they will dry out.
+Room Temperature Storage: Brownies can be stored in an airtight container at room temperature for 3-4 days.
+Be prepared: the longer they sit, the more they will dry out and harden.

-After removing the brownies from the oven, they'll rest in the pan for at least 20 minutes.
-During this time, the brownies are still baking and firming up.
-If they feel a bit under-cooked when you take them out of the oven, remember that you still have this additional time where they'll continue to firm!
+After removing the brownies from the oven, they'll rest in the pan for at least 30 minutes.
+During this time, the brownies are still baking and firming up, and the shiny crust should become more apparent as they cool.

 Sourdough Discard Brownies